Loading...

 Employee and Review Details

-This section identifies the employee and review cycle so the recommendation is tied to the right person, role, and planning period.
+This section identifies the employee, manager, and review cycle so the compensation request is tied to the correct person and timing.

 • Employee Name (required)